Our Mission

 Frequently Asked Questions

-The Ukiah Valley Water Authority is a Joint Powers Authority that will combine the City of Ukiah’s water agency with Millview County Water District and Redwood Valley County Water District, for the purpose of improving water supply reliability throughout the Ukiah Valley.
+The Ukiah Valley Water Authority is a Joint Powers Authority that will combine the City of Ukiah’s water agency with Millview County Water District, Redwood Valley County Water District, and Willow County Water District for the purpose of improving water supply reliability throughout the Ukiah Valley.

-The Ukiah Valley Water Authority will be governed by a six-member board of directors, two directors representing each of the three agencies.
-If you are a resident in the City, Redwood Valley, or Millview, you are still represented by your respective board or council, each of which will appoint two of their members to represent the district or the City on the JPA Board.
+The Ukiah Valley Water Authority will be governed by an eight-member board of directors, two directors representing each of the three agencies.
+If you are a resident in the City, Willow, Redwood Valley, or Millview, you are still represented by your respective Board or Council, each of which will appoint two of their members to represent the District or the City on the JPA Board.

-The Ukiah Valley Water Authority is expected to dramatically improve efficiencies across its footprint, providing greater reliability of water.
-Any change in water rates will be determined by the JPA Board and will be based upon the cost of service.
+While the Ukiah Valley Water Authority is expected to improve efficiencies across its footprint; providing greater reliability of water is its primary purpose.
+While increases are not expected initially, any change in water rates will be determined by the JPA Board and will be based upon the cost of service.

-This consolidation process is not the same as annexation – if annexation is pursued in the future this would require a separate process for review and approval with the Mendocino County Local Agency Formation Commission (LAFCo), the State Water Board, and other local and regional authorities.
+This consolidation process is not the same as annexation.
+However, the formation of the JPA will help facilitate future annexations.
+Any future annexations will require the approval of he Mendocino County Local Agency Formation Commission (LAFCo), the State Water Board, and other local and regional authorities.

 Close Search Window